bxparks/AceTime/USER_GUIDE.md

     * an `ids[]` array filled with the 32-bit zone id; or
     * a `names[]` array filled with the `const char*` string of the zone name.
-3) Call one of the `sortIndexes()`, `sortIds()`, or `sortNames()` methods of the `ZoneSorter` class to sort the arrays.
+3) Call one of the `sortIndexes()`, `sortIds()`, or `sortNames()` methods of the `ZoneSorter` class to sort the array.

 The code will look like this: